-I have a bit of a thing for parsley.
-I remember once as a child stuffing a whole bunch from the garden into my mouth because it looked so pretty and green.
-I then spat it straight out because the taste was too overpowering.
-Oddly, that first encounter didn’t put me off and over time I’ve learned how to use parsley properly!
+I have a bit of a history with parsley.
+I remember once as a child stuffing a whole bunch from the garden into my mouth because it looked so pretty and green (and then instantly spitting it out because the taste was way too overpowering)!

-This lemony millet tabbouleh is great because it’s packed with iron-rich ingredients (millet and parsley) and vitamin C (tomatoes and lemon).
-It’s also very easy to make.
-I recommend using really tasty tomatoes – the flavours stand out in this recipe and you’ll notice if they are bland.
+It's also a very easy salad to make, where the ingredients are the stars.
+I recommend using the tastiest tomatoes you can find as the flavours stand out in this recipe and you’ll notice if they are bland.

-This Lemony Millet Tabbouleh can be eaten as a side dish or a main course.
-If you decide to eat it as a main, simply don’t divide it into two portions.
-You’ll want to eat the whole lot!
+Finally, this tabbouleh salad can be eaten as a side dish or a main course.
+If you decide to eat it as a main, the full portion should feed one person.
+As a side dish, it will feed two.

 - ¾ cup parsley, finely chopped

 - 1 tbsp olive oil

 - 1½ tsp apple cider vinegar

 - ⅓ cup toasted pine nuts (or sunflower seeds if preferred)

 - Salt and pepper